laura-barluzzi/cadasta-blog/README.md

 # cadasta-blog
-A blog to share my experience as an open source Outreachy intern at Cadasta.
+This is a simple blog where I share my first job experience as a software developer [Outreachy](https://www.gnome.org/outreachy/) intern at [Cadasta](http://cadasta.org).

+The frontend for the blog is hosted on [gh-pages](http://c-w.github.io/blog/).
+It's built using VueJS and MaterializeCSS and pulls data from this repository.

 # Data Scheme